sparkfun/Benchtop_Power_Board_Kit/README.md

 [*Benchtop Power Board Kit (KIT-09774)*](https://www.sparkfun.com/products/9774)

 The benchtop power board kit was created to provide quick access to the typical voltages needed when developing physical computing projects.
 The kit provides access to 3.3V, 5V, 12V and -12V.
+After assembling the kit you'll have access to four different voltages (3.3V, 5V, 12V and -12V) each with their own replaceable 5A fuse

 Repository Contents